-Well, we are almost done with the lesson so let’s wrap up everything.
+Well, we are almost done with the lesson, so let’s wrap up everything.
 Some key expressions we have seen are [Mi pasatiempo favorito es + pasatiempo] and [En mi tiempo libre me gusta + actividades].
 GUSTAR is used for likes and dislikes in Spanish.
-In the next lesson, we will study the vocabulary for sports in Spanish and listen to more examples of conversations using free time activities in Spanish.
-We truly hope you found this lesson useful… One last quiz and “nos vemos” in the next lesson.
+In future lessons, we will study the vocabulary for sports in Spanish and popular movie genres in Spanish.
+We truly hope you found this lesson usefu!

 Write a paragraph about your favorite hobbies in Spanish- “tus pasatiempos favoritos”.
 You can add information about your family’s hobbies if you want.
 A good way to improve your pronunciation is recording yourself and comparing what you say to the examples provided in the lesson.

 - Common Hobbies in Spanish – PDF Worksheet